dsi-clinic/the-clinic/rubrics/one-pager.md

 ### Requirements
 * One page PDF document submitted to Canvas. **No Word docs, Google Drive links, etc.**
-* 200-300 words written in the 3rd person (preferred) or 1st person plural and in past tense.
+* 150-200 words written in the 3rd person (preferred) or 1st person plural and in past tense.
 * One or two interesting / exciting images or tables.
 * All images and words need to fit on a single page.
-* Use the template found [here](../templates/one-pager-template.docx)
+* Use the template found [here](../templates/one-pager-template.docx).

 ### Logistics and Timing
 A draft is due before the final submission.
 Both submission dates and times can be found on Canvas.
 After your draft is submitted, you will receive feedback from your mentor on specific improvements that need to be made.

 Mentors will provide feedback and grading on the draft.
 However final grades will be applied by the data science clinic staff and faculty.

+There is a short example write-up at the end of this document to give you a sense of the expectations of the level of formality and detail we are expecting.

 ### Grading
 You will receive a separate grade for the draft and the final version.
 Each team member will receive the same grade.
 You will be graded on the following factors: